chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 ```
 When user login -> fetch the user from the database by email -> compare the password user input with the hashed password in the database using `bcrypt.compare` function.
 This function takes two parameters: the password to compare and the hashed password from the database.
 It returns true if they match, false otherwise.

 However, we need to be careful when implementing the login function.
-If we check the email first, if not exist then throw error, if exist then calculate the hash of input password and compare again the password stored in database, we can introduce a **timing attack** vulnerability.
+If we check the email first, if it does not exist, then throw an error; if it exists, then calculate the hash of the input password and compare it against the password stored in the database, we can introduce a **timing attack** vulnerability.

-An attacker can determine if an email exists in the database by measuring the time it takes to respond to the login request, like in case the web immediately response, attacker can know that the email does not exist in the database, and if the web takes a long time to respond (since it  need to slow hash the provided password and compare it with the hashed password in the database), attacker can know that the email exists in the database.
+An attacker can determine if an email exists in the database by measuring the time it takes to respond to the login request.
+For example, if the web immediately responds, the attacker can know that the email does not exist in the database.
+If the web takes a long time to respond (since it needs to slow hash the provided password and compare it with the hashed password in the database), the attacker can know that the email exists in the database.

 To prevent this, **always** perform password hashing, even if the email does not exist in the database.
 This way, the time it takes to respond to the login request will be the same regardless of whether the email exists or not.